ltnetcase/BedAnno/README.md

 For the primary tag definition, there's a cooresponding sort strategy:

- *Rules are list for prior to minor.*
+ *Rules are list from prior to minor.*

 - whether the transcript is on the primary assembly.
 "On" is prior.
 - concatenated CDS is longer